 Does the Hyundai Tucson deliver on the road

 Carrying speed through corners proves no major issue because the Tucson has a keen front end and impressive body control.
 It rides in a fine, well-damped fashion, but this version was a little harsh over broken roads with its 19in wheels.

 There’s little in the way of feedback through the steering, though, and the woollen feel around the dead-ahead is a further negative, but it’s otherwise precise and well-weighted.
 Braking power is decent and easily modulated with a satisfyingly snatch-free response at lower speeds.

 The cabin is hardly inspirational to look at but scores for practicality.
 There’s stacks of room, plenty of storage space, comfortable seating for five adults and a vast load bay.
 Equipment levels are impressive helping to justify its price somewhat.
-As standard, this Premium SE version includes dual-zone climate control, satellite navigation with an 8.0in display, DAB radio, cruise control, heated seats all round, traffic sign recognition and automatic emergency braking.

 This diesel may not measure up on the efficiency front, though.
 Hyundai claims 54.3mpg, but following our test across a mix of roads, the trip computer reported an average of 38.2mpg.
 That would still result in a range of more than 520 miles, though, thanks to a 62-litre tank.